2i2c-org/infrastructure/deployer/README.md

-                        Run a health check against a given hub deployed on a given cluster exec-homes-shell    Pop a shell with home directories of given hub mounted generate-cluster    Generate files for a new cluster ensure-uptime-checks
+                        Run a health check against a given hub deployed on a given cluster exec-homes-shell    Pop a shell with home directories of given hub mounted generate-cluster    Generate files for a new cluster
-                        Ensure Uptime Checks & Alerts are created in GCP Project

 options:
   -h, --help            show this help message and exit